-Ensuring your mouth guard is thoroughly cleaned is crucial because it can easily harbor bacteria.
 Cleaning your mouthguard is essential for maintaining good oral hygiene and ensuring its effectiveness.
-Most mouth guards have microscopic pores that trap bacteria, fungi and other microorganisms1.
+Most guards have microscopic pores that trap bacteria, fungi and other microorganisms1.
 Without regular cleaning, these microorganisms can multiply, creating a reservoir of bacteria that can lead to infections or bad breath.
 Proper cleaning helps in the following ways:

 Bacteria Control

-A mouth guard creates a warm, moist environment perfect for bacteria to thrive.
+Thoroughly cleaning your mouth guard is crucial because it can easily harbor bacteria.
+A dental guard creates a warm, moist environment perfect for bacteria to thrive.
 This bacteria can cause bad breath, gum disease and other dental issues.
 Regularly cleaning your mouth guard prevents this buildup.
 To protect your teeth from damage, cleaning your mouthguard regularly is important.
-Start by rinsing your mouth guard in cool water.
+Start by rinsing or cleaning your mouth guard in cool water.
 Soaking it in a denture cleaner for about 30 minutes once a week helps too.

 Avoiding Premature Damage